Holy Names University Career Services

 Options for earning credit

 Academic credit cannot be earned for internship hours alone.
 Credit is earned by using the internship to deepen academic learning and make connections between academic study and work.
-This may be accomplished by registering for an internship course through your department or CALP 196, Internship Seminar, administered by the Student Success Center.
+This may be accomplished by registering for an internship course through your department.

 If your internship work is closely related to your academic major, and your department offers credit for internships through a course or an independent study, you can obtain major credit for your internship and the academic work associated with it.
 Contact your academic advisor for requirements and registration process.
 The course must be taken during the same semester as the internship experience.